Last updated on February 4th, 2023 at 09:31 pm

 Vegan Restaurants in North Goa

-Besides my evolving top ones, here are some vegan restaurants in North Goa (or vegan-friendly ones) that I love:
+Besides my evolving top ones, here are some vegan restaurants in North Goa (or vegan-friendly ones) that I love, in no particular order:

 best places for having vegan dessert in goa